Morris Preserves its 134rd Farm

-The Morris County Agriculture Development Board permanently preserved the Koehler Farm in Rockaway Township as of August 1, 2017.
+The Morris County Agriculture Development Board permanently preserved the Verbeke (Marichele) Farm in Chester Township as of January 31, 2018.

 - List of Preserved Farms